California mandates: Cal Gov Code §§ 12950.1 – 12950.2, 2 CCR § 11024; SB 1343, AB 1825, AB 2053, SB 396, SB 1300

-92% of California’s workforce—roughly 15.5 million workers—are required to receive sexual harassment training on a biannual basis.
-For HR and compliance professionals it can be difficult to navigate the state’s new mandates.
+92% of California’s workforce—roughly 15.5 million workers—are required to receive sexual harassment prevention training every two years.
+For HR and compliance professionals it can be difficult to navigate the state’s current mandates.

-What were the former AB 1825 Training Requirements?
+What were the original AB 1825 Training Requirements?

 What are the current SB 1343 Training Requirements?

-The state of California harassment law SB 1343, requires employers with five or more employees to provide nonsupervisory employees with at least one hour of sexual harassment training every two years, in addition to requiring these employers to provide two hours of the supervisory training every two years.
+The state of California’s current sexual harassment prevention training mandate, SB 1343, requires employers with five or more employees to provide nonsupervisory employees with at least one hour of sexual harassment prevention training every two years, in addition to requiring these employers to provide two hours of the training to supervisory employees every two years.

-What should sexual harassment training in California cover?
+What must California’s sexual harassment prevention training cover?

 The training law requires, among other things, that you provide learners with the information and practical guidance about the federal and state laws concerning the prohibition, prevention, and correction of sexual harassment.
 This includes harassment based on gender identity, gender expression, and sexual orientation, the remedies available to people who experience sexual harassment, and training on the prevention of abusive conduct.
 The training must also include practical examples aimed at instructing supervisors in the prevention of harassment, discrimination, and retaliation.